luontola/tdd-mooc/data/exercises.md

 There's [a screencast](https://www.youtube.com/playlist?list=PLSADDT9dzgRCjVvS13ekPr1KwX_JkDQJM) of doing an older version of this exercise.
 It's in Java instead of JavaScript, but otherwise it's pretty much the same.

+The [reference branch](https://github.com/luontola/tdd-mooc-tetris/tree/reference) of the exercise's Git repository contains an implementation up to level 4.
+It can be helpful for gaining design ideas.

 </details>